-To receive the International Trade Facility, taxpayers must apply to the Department by completing Form ITF.
+To receive the International Trade Facility Tax Credit, taxpayers must apply to the Department by completing Form ITF.
 Every taxpayer that applies for the International Trade Facility Tax Credit must verify containers or cargo shipped through Virginia Port Authority-operated port facilities on the Virginia Port Authority's website (www.portofvirginia.com).
 A validation summary must then be attached to Form ITF.
+If any containers were shipped through non-Virginia Port Authority owned facilities, these containers should be listed on a schedule that must be attached to Form ITF.
 Taxpayers claiming the jobs portion of the International Trade Facility Tax Credit must also complete the International Trade Facility Port Job Creation Schedule.
 Form ITF and all required validation summaries, schedules, and supporting documentation must be completed and mailed no later than April 1 of the year following the taxable year during which credits were earned.

-The total amount of International Trade Facility Tax Credits granted cannot exceed \$250,000 in any calendar year.
-If the amount of credits applied for exceeds \$250,000, the Department will allocate the credits proportionately among all qualified taxpayers.
+For Taxable Years 2011 through 2013, the total amount of International Trade Facility Tax Credits granted could not exceed \$250,000 per calendar year.
+For Taxable Year 2014 and thereafter, the total amount of International Trade Facility Tax Credits granted cannot exceed \$1.25 million in any calendar year.
+If the amount of credits applied for exceeds \$1.25 million, the Department will allocate the credits proportionately among all qualified taxpayers.
 The Department will review all applications for completeness and notify taxpayers of any errors by June 1 of the calendar year in which Form ITF was submitted.
 If any additional information is needed, it must be provided no later than June 15 of that year to be considered for the tax credit.
 The Department will notify all eligible taxpayers of the amount of allocated credits by June 30 of the calendar year in which Form ITF was submitted.